jyeshtha1799/Multi-PDF-Chatbot-Using-LLAMA3-Adaptive-RAG/README.md

 - Python 3.8 or higher
 - Pipenv or virtualenv for environment management
-- API keys for Tavily and GPT4All (if applicable)
+- API keys for Tavily, GPT4All, and LLAMA3 (if applicable)
 - Streamlit for running the web application
+- Access to LangChain and LangGraph libraries

 ### Setup